leo007er1/MascOS/ProgramsDocumentation.md

 cli
 hlt
 ```

+The location in memory of the program is decided by the os, but like in MS DOS the **actual file is loaded at offset 0x100**, this is why the `org` directive *must* be set to 0x100.
+Don't use the memory area before that address.

 <!-- Basically to run a program you first need to **load it in memory**, and for this you can call `int 0x22` with `ah = 1` and pass the required values, [check the interrupts documentation out](InterruptsDocumentation.md).
 Then you can maybe safely jump to your programs code in memory, just do a **far jump** like this one.
 In this case we loaded the program at `0x9600`.